Omada-Plhroforikis-17o-GEL-13o-GYM/pixel-wheel/README.md

 ### TODO

+MASSIVE TODO
+- Redo the coordinate system, should be similar to pymunk, normal cartesian.
+Renderer will just convert the normal coordinates to the pygame-screen coordinates

 - Abolishing display/window surfaces in RendererProperties
 - Update Renderable to hold a method for rendering complex objects (sprite stacking)
 - Camera